 This is found in the York Museum Gardens, situated next to the River Ouse.
 The 19th century gardens have a number of interesting sights, including Roman ruins, an 11th century ruined abbey, a 14th century Hospitum, and a 19th century observatory.
 You can read more about the sights in the garden and opening hours here, and it’s well worth taking a bit of time to wander around before or after your museum visit.
 The gardens are free to visit.

 Of course, the highlight is going to be the actual Yorkshire Museum.
-Here you’ll be able to learn about the history of the city, from prehistoric times through the the arrival of the Romans and Medieval times.
+Here you’ll be able to learn about the history of the city, from prehistoric times through to the arrival of the Romans and Medieval times.
 There’s an entry fee to visit, and you can read more about opening times and prices here.
+It’s included on the York City Pass.

 Medieval Wall Walk